Bangun Pemudi-Pemuda

-"Bangun Pemudi Pemuda" is an Indonesian patriotic song which was created by Alfred Simanjuntak, and to this day the song is still echoed, as in every celebration of Independence on 17 August and Youth Pledge on 28 October.
+"Bangun Pemudi Pemuda" is an Indonesian patriotic song which was written by Alfred Simanjuntak, and to date, the song is played, as in every celebration of Independence on 17 August and Youth Pledge on 28 October.

 History

 The melody of Bangun Pemudi Pemuda was taken from the school march of the Sekolah Rakyat Sempurna Indonesia (lit. the Indonesian School for the Perfection of the People), the tune of which was also composed by Simanjuntak.
-Simanjuntak argued that the people of Indonesia needed to experience a nascent spirit of patriotism, instead of just the six classes at the SRSI.
+Simanjuntak argued that the people of Indonesia needed to experience a nascent spirit of patriotism, other than just the six grades at the SRSI.
 The song's title (Pemudi-Pemuda, lit.
-Female Youth-Male Youth) was derived from the fact that several European languages use the fixed order of "ladies and gentlemen", incl.
-Dutch, and that inspired Simanjuntak to put a Pemudi in front of the Pemuda (usually the only term used in Indonesian for 'youth'.)
+Youth Girls and Youth Boys) was derived from the fact that several European languages use the fixed order of "ladies and gentlemen", including Dutch, and that inspired Simanjuntak to put a Pemudi in front of the Pemuda (usually the only term used in Indonesian for 'youth'.)
 Simanjuntak was put on a hit list by the Japanese military police as a direct result of this song, but it was never carried out, and he discovered the fact after independence.